Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 ![image](https://user-images.githubusercontent.com/59958361/176104361-748db21b-3d52-41d4-b6e7-d99de3fd835f.png)

-1.2 : To get player info open Player tab
+1.2 : To get player info open Player tab<br />
 •	In player tab you can enter team Id and get all players by clicking All players, Batsmen and Bowlers of a particular team.